Aggressive Dog Training in Denver, CO

 Aggressive behavior in dogs means any behavior preceding or including an attack.
 Your dog may become very still and rigid, or he or she may growl, bare their teeth, lunge, nip or even bite.

 First, you must understand what is triggering your dog’s aggression.
 Dogs may growl to protect their food or bone.
 Other dogs may react aggressively towards strangers, children, elderly or disabled people.
 Dogs can often become aggressive towards other animals, or even towards inanimate objects, such as vehicles, or an unexpected object, such as a flapping tarp.

 Furthermore, some dog breeds were actually bred for aggressive behavior.
 For example, terriers were bred to kill rodents, and breeds such as Rottweilers and Dobermans were bred as guard dogs.
 And unfortunately, many “bully breeds” were bred to fight and kill other dogs, as well as other animals.
 These are instincts that can be difficult to overcome.
-However, owners of these breeds can train their dogs to show aggressive behaviors only at appropriate times.
+However, owners of these breeds can mitigate problem behavior with our aggressive dog training programs.